 Approximately 550g granulated sugar

 Rinse the elderberries in cold water and remove from their stalks.
-Place the elderberries in a saucepan with 100ml of water.
-Simmer elderberries for 10 minutes and then mash with a flat headed potato masher.
-Strain the cooked elderberries through muslin or a straining bag and make sure to extract every last drop of this precious juice.
-Add 400g of granulated sugar to each 500ml of juice and then bring to the cordial to the boil.
-Reduce the heat and allow the liquid to simmer for 10 minutes.
+Place the elderberries in a saucepan with 100ml of water and spices, if using.
+Simmer elderberries gently for 10 minutes and then mash with a flat headed potato masher.
+Strain the cooked elderberries and spices (if using) through muslin or a straining bag and make sure to extract every last drop of this precious juice.
+Add 400g of granulated sugar to each 500ml of juice and then gradually bring to the cordial to the boil.
+Reduce the heat and allow the liquid to simmer gently for 10 minutes.
 Cool, and bottle the cordial in sterilised bottles.